Hogmanay

-Hogmanay (/ˈhɒɡməneɪ, ˌhɒɡməˈneɪ/ HOG-mə-nay-,_--NAY, /sco/) is the Scots word for the last day of the old year and is synonymous with the celebration of the New Year in the Scottish manner.
+Hogmanay (/ˈhɒɡməneɪ, ˌhɒɡməˈneɪ/ HOG-mə-nay-,_--NAY, /sco/) is the Scots word for the last day of the old year and the celebration of the New Year in the Scottish manner.
 It is normally followed by further celebration on the morning of New Year's Day (1 January) and, in some cases, 2 January—a Scottish bank holiday.
-In a few contexts, the word Hogmanay is used more loosely to describe the entire period consisting of the last few days of the old year and the first few days of the new year.
-For instance, not all events held under the banner of Edinburgh's Hogmanay take place on 31st of December.
+In a few contexts, Hogmanay is used more loosely to describe the entire period consisting of the last few days of the old year and the first few days of the new year.
+For instance, not all events held under the banner of Edinburgh's Hogmanay take place on the 31st of December.

 Customs vary throughout Scotland and usually include gift-giving and visiting the homes of friends and neighbours, with particular attention given to the first-foot, the first guest of the new year.

 Etymology

 The etymology of the word is obscure.
 The earliest proposed etymology comes from the 1693 Scotch Presbyterian Eloquence, which held that the term was a corruption of a presumed ἁγία μήνη (hagíā mḗnē) and that this meant "holy month".
 (Note: μήνη actually means "moon") The three main modern theories derive it from a French, Norse or Gaelic root.

 The word is first recorded in a Latin entry in 1443 in the West Riding of Yorkshire as hagnonayse.
 The first appearance in Scots language came in 1604 in the records of Elgin, as hagmonay.
 Subsequent 17th-century spellings include Hagmena (1677), Hogmynae night (1681), and Hagmane (1693) in an entry of the Scotch Presbyterian Eloquence.

-Although Hogmanay is currently the predominant spelling and pronunciation, several variant spellings and pronunciations have been recorded, including:
+Although Hogmanay is currently the predominant spelling and /ˈhɒɡməneɪ/ and /ˌhɒɡməˈneɪ/ the predominant pronunciations, several variant spellings and pronunciations have been recorded, including: